StablePeru/Py_Things/README.md

 ### Current Projects:

-1. [**diceAPP**](./diceAPP): A simple but visually appealing dice simulator.
-It's perfect for times when you need a quick and reliable way to roll a die, whether for a board game or just for fun.
+1. [**diceAPP**](./diceAPP): A simple dice simulator built with a visually appealing interface using PyQt5.
+It features an animated rolling effect and a history log of results, making it fun and engaging to use.
+Ideal for quick dice rolls in board games or casual fun.

-2. [**PassGenerator**](./PassGenerator): A customizable password generator that helps create strong and secure passwords.
-Security is a priority, and this project aims to make generating secure credentials easy and intuitive.
+2. [**PassGenerator**](./PassGenerator): A customizable password generator with an easy-to-use graphical interface built in PyQt5.
+It allows you to generate strong passwords with options for length, uppercase letters, numbers, and symbols.
+You can also save passwords to an Excel file and view them later.
+Security and convenience combined.

-3. [**WordSearcher**](./WordSearcher): A handy tool for searching specific words within text files.
-This can be used for quickly finding keywords or phrases in large documents.
+3. [**WordSearcher**](./WordSearcher): A versatile tool for searching specific words or phrases in various file formats, including .txt, .docx, and .pdf files.
+With a user-friendly interface, it supports folder selection, progress tracking, and exporting search results, making it perfect for quickly finding content in large document collections.

 ### What's Next?